peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

-A decimal number with the same value as this object but with the exponent changed.
-Returns NaN if the rounding mode is Rounding.Unnecessary and the result is not exact.
+A decimal number with the same value as this object but with the exponent changed. returns not-a-number (NaN) if the rounding mode is Rounding.Unnecessary and the result is not exact.

 ### Quantize